nokia/SReXperts/docs/nsp/advanced/57-nsp-netbox.md

 Be aware, that the token is only valid for a certain period of time.
 Either one must refresh it once in a while, or reauthenticate when the token has expired.

-If you use an older version of POSTMAN, you will find the script in a tab called **Tests**.
+If you use an older version of Postman, you will find the script in a tab called **Tests**.

 /// note
-The POSTMAN collection hosted on the developer portal made available by the NSP product-team stores the auth-token under `Globals`.
+The Postman collection hosted on the developer portal made available by the NSP product-team stores the auth-token under `Globals`.
 The script used in this activity stores the token in the environment instead, which allows toggling between different environments without the need to reconnect.
 ///

 #### List all network ports
-List all network ports using RESTCONF `GET`
+List all network ports using RESTCONF, browse to the following Postman endpoint:

+- `24.11 Network Functions`
+    - `Network Infrastructure Management`
+        - `Network Inventory`
-`24.11 Network Functions > Network Infrastructure Management > Network Inventory > Get vs Find Restconf API samples> GET getAllPorts`
+            - `Get vs Find Restconf API samples`
+                - `GET getAllPorts`

 ![GetAllPorts Restconf API call](./images/57-netbox/postman-getAllPortsCall.png)

 #### Search NSP Inventory
+Execute the `Filter ethernet ports` Postman example found in:

+- `24.11 Network Functions`
+    - `Network Infrastructure Management`
+        - `Network Inventory`
-Execute the `Filter ethernet ports` Postman example found in `24.11 Network Functions > Network Infrastructure Management > Network Inventory > Get vs Find Restconf API samples> POST Filter ethernet ports`.
-Because this is using the `nsp-inventory:find` RPC using RESTCONF `POST`, we can pass JSON in the `Body` tab to filter for specific ports.
+            - `Get vs Find Restconf API samples`
+                - `POST Filter ethernet ports`.

+Because this is using the `nsp-inventory:find` RPC using RESTCONF `POST`, we can pass JSON in the **Body** tab to filter for specific ports.
 Inspect the **Body** tab and adjust the xpath filter.

 ```
 {